Mesalamine controlled-release capsulesPronunciation

 - Some patients may experience an intolerance reaction to mesalamine controlled-release capsules.
 Signs of intolerance are very similar to symptoms of inflammatory bowel disease.
 They may include severe or persistent stomach pain or cramping, bloody diarrhea, fever, headache, or rash.
 If you experience any of these symptoms, contact your doctor right away.

 - Salicylates have been linked to a serious illness called Reye syndrome.
 Do not give mesalamine controlled-release capsules to a child or teenager who has the flu, chickenpox, or a viral infection.
 Contact your doctor with any questions or concerns.

 - Lab tests, including kidney function, liver function, or complete blood cell counts, may be performed while you use mesalamine controlled-release capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use mesalamine controlled-release capsules with caution in the ELDERLY; they may be more sensitive to its effects, especially blood problems.

 - Mesalamine controlled-release capsules should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using mesalamine controlled-release capsules while you are pregnant.
-Mesalamine controlled-release capsules is found in breast milk.
+Mesalamine controlled-release capsules are found in breast milk.
 If you are or will be breast-feeding while you use mesalamine controlled-release capsules, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of mesalamine controlled-release capsules: